 Abstract

-The three serotypes of reovirus differ markedly in their response to a variety of chemical inactivating agents.
-We used intertypic recombinants containing various combinations of genes derived from the parental serotypes to study the basis of these differences.
-In addition to recombinants derived from types 1 and 3, and 2 and 3, we were able to isolate recombinants derived from types 1 and 2, suggesting that these two serotypes also undergo unrestricted reassortment.
-The intertypic recombinants behaved like one parent or the other in the presence of the inactivating agents and allowed us to determine the genes responsible for each difference.
+The 3 serotypes of reovirus differ markedly in their response to a variety of chemical inactivating agents.
+Intertypic recombinants containing various combinations of genes derived from the parental serotypes were used to study the basis of these differences.
+In addition to recombinants derived from types 1 and 3, and 2 and 3, it was possible to isolate recombinants derived from types 1 and 2, suggesting that these 2 serotypes also undergo unrestricted reassortment.
+The intertypic recombinants behaved like 1 parent or the other in the presence of the inactivating agents and allowed determination of the genes responsible for each difference.
 Recombinants derived from crosses between wild-type parental serotypes produced straightforward results, while recombinants derived from mutagenized, temperature-sensitive parents often did not.
-Sensitivity to 2.5 M-guanidine-HCl and pH 11 was determined by the S1 gene, sensitivity to 55 degrees C and 1% SDS was determined by the S4 gene, and sensitivity to 33% ethanol and to 1% phenol was determined by the M2 gene.
+Sensitivity to 2.5 M-guanidine-HCl and pH 11 was determined by the S1 gene, sensitivity 55.degree.
+C and 1% sodium dodecyl sulfate was determined by the S4 gene, and sensitivity to 33% ethanol and to 1% phenol was determined by the M2 gene.
 Thus, relatively nonspecific chemical agents appear to have their predominant effect on specific proteins of the reovirus virion.